 Later on, the same is placed at the hull of the boat.
 And before the final call to start the race is given, both the teams pray for the final time for their respective wins and get ready for the race.

-3. The Boat Race.
 The competition starts with great ferocity.
-The participants, who are majorly females, display an amazing spectacle of strength and physical vigour, putting all their efforts in great synchronization to win.
+The participants, who are majorly females, display an amazing spectacle of strength and physical vigor, putting all their efforts in great synchronization to win.
 One can see rows of people on either side of the shore cheering for their respective teams.
-The team who wins is honoured with prizes.
+The team that wins is honored with prizes.

-By Road.
-You can also consider travelling to Imphal by well-maintained and motorable road networks.
-In fact, travelling by roads can be one of the most cherishing experiences of your life.
+You can also consider traveling to Imphal by well-maintained and motorable road networks.
+In fact, traveling by road can be one of the most cherishing experiences of your life.
 To travel here, and depending upon your physical location, you can consider booking private or government buses which are readily available online.
 Otherwise, you can also book a cab or take your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here